 Sometimes there are more texts being sent than the masts in the area can process, so your messages might take longer than usual to arrive.

-This tends to happen if you’re in a crowded place such as a football stadium or a festival, or if it’s a busy time of year, like Christmas or New Year, when lots of people are trying to send texts at the same time.
+This tends to happen if you’re in a crowded place such as an airport or a train station, or if it’s a busy time of year, like Christmas or New Year, when lots of people are trying to send texts at the same time.

 If it's happening where or when you think it shouldn't, you can contact us and let us know about the issue.